PDIS/transcript/2023-05-15-Conversation-with-Russell-Hsiao.md

 > (laughter)

 That is to say we're non-partisan in our nature and we're not interested in meddling with the election at all.
-We're just interested in countering fuming and not helping any party win.
+We're just interested in countering FIMI and not in helping any party win.
 And I made a point of attending none of the rallies.
 I never attended any party rallies anyway.
 I don't belong to any political party.

 So, this time around I think because we're in the transportation committee in the LY.